 a billion people in developing countries.
 Imagine them explaining the

-indirect causal role of influential climate deniers, but also of all
+indirect contribution of influential climate deniers, but also of all

-residents of richer countries, in those future deaths.
+residents of richer countries, to those future deaths.
 Imagine those

 200 people understanding how we, every day, take advantage of an unfair